righettod/burp-piper-custom-scripts/README.md

 # Structure

-Each script describe its goal in its header and for which PIPER tools is targeted to be used:
+Each script describes its goal in its header and for which PIPER tools is targeted to be used:

 ```text
 """